owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/CreatingCustomEffects.md

 Notice that our color scheme definition has now been added to the script, you can change these numbers if you like, or you can simply use the palette buttons to update them at any time.

-The color scheme definitions looks like the this (note that the numbers will be different depending on the colors you choose:
+The color scheme definitions looks like the this.
+Note that the numbers will be different depending on the colors you choose.

     // Color scheme definitions
     COLOR(250,255,0)         // color 1